European Financial Stability Facility: Guarantee commitments

 (° Estonia entered the eurozone on 1 January 2011, i.e. after the creation of the European Financial Stability Facility in 2010).
 Greece, Ireland and Portugal are "stepping out guarantors", except where they have liabilities before getting that status.
 Estonia is a stepping out guarantor with respect to liabilities before it joined the eurozone.

 Management

+Since December 2022, the chief executive officer of the EFSF is Pierre Gramegna, who is also the managing director of the ESM, and who previously was the minister of finance of the Grand-Duchy of Luxembourg.

-The chief executive officer of the EFSF is Klaus Regling, a former Director General of the European Commission's Directorate General for Economic and Financial Affairs, having previously worked at the IMF, the German Ministry of Finance and in the private sector as managing director of the Moore Capital Strategy Group in London.
+Gramegna succeeded Klaus Regling, a former director general of the European Commission's Directorate General for Economic and Financial Affairs, having previously worked at the IMF, the German Ministry of Finance and in the private sector as managing director of the Moore Capital Strategy Group in London.

-The Board of the European Financial Stability Facility comprise high level representatives of the 17 eurozone member states, including Deputy Ministers or Secretaries of State or Director Generals of the Treasury.
+The board of the European Financial Stability Facility comprise high level representatives of the 17 eurozone member states, including Deputy Ministers or Secretaries of State or Director Generals of the Treasury.
 The European Commission and the European Central Bank can each appoint an observer to the EFSF Board.
 Its chairman is Thomas Wieser, who is also chairman of the EU's Economic and Financial Committee.

 Although there is no specific statutory requirement for accountability to the European Parliament, the Facility is expected to operate a close relationship with relevant committees within the EU.